vivilink/sycamore/README.md

 *simulated ARGs for power analysis*

 I simulated 300 random ARG.
 On the cluster they are located here: /home1/linkv/ARGWAS/power_sims/tree_files/stdpopsim/normal_trees.
-I downsampled the variants with an allele frequency of at least 10% to 20% typed variants and estimated Relate trees from these variants here: /home1/linkv/ARGWAS/power_sims/tree_files/stdpopsim/normal_trees/minFreq0.01
+I downsampled the variants with an allele frequency of at least 10% to 20% typed variants and estimated Relate trees from these variants here: /home1/linkv/ARGWAS/power_sims/tree_files/stdpopsim/normal_trees/minFreq0.01.
+I also estimated Relate trees from all variants here: ~/ARGWAS/power_sims/tree_files/stdpopsim/normal_trees/allVariants_relate

 *random phenotypes and assoiation tests for cutoff*